 New Ethics Requirements for Nursing Facilities

-Nursing homes must follow a new set of requirements in order to maintain compliance with the Centers for Medicare and Medicaid Services (CMS).
+Nursing homes must follow a strict set of requirements in order to maintain compliance with the Centers for Medicare and Medicaid Services (CMS).
 Section 6102 of the Affordable Care Act states that all nursing facilities must have an ethics and compliance program in effect.
-CMS and state survey agencies will begin checking nursing homes and flagging insufficient programs with violations in November 2019.

 The American Health Care Association’s summary of the new CMS compliance requirements can be found on their website.
 Some of the requirements include: